Month 12, Day 7, Monday 12:45 p.m.

 Sebastien wasn’t sure how to respond to that, caught between surprise, amusement, and denial.

 Ana turned away from Sebastien, putting on a bright smile.
 “All that as it is, the Red Guard has no doubt performed valiantly in this instance,” she announced.
 “Let us discuss something more pleasant?
-I’ve heard Professor Boldon was proposed to by one of his student aids.”
+I’ve heard Professor Boldon was proposed to by one of his student aides.”

 The others were drawn in by this semi-scandalous declaration, and Sebastien took the welcome reprieve to chastise herself for allowing her interest in the topic to override her discretion.
 She was easily caught up in theoretical discussions, sometimes without properly taking into account her audience and what was appropriate to reveal about her opinions.